New Students, Summer Lessons,

-Click here for a complete description of ECMS policies, including billing, withdrawals, and school participation policies.
+Click here for a complete description of ECMS policies, including billing, missed lessons, and refund policies.

 Registration for courses is on a first-come, first-served basis.
 Priority is given to registrations received at least one month before the beginning of a term.
 The Community Music School reserves the right to cancel sections of classes with insufficient enrollment.
 In the event that a class is cancelled, students will be given the opportunity to transfer into another section of the same class, into a different class, or to receive a full refund.
 Late registrations, when permitted by the instructor, will be billed for the full semester.
 All music theory classes for grades 7-adult are designed on a full-year curriculum, and no new registrations are accepted after October 1.